k3jph/k3jph.github.io/honors/maltese-coat-arms.md

   - /honors/malta/
 ---

-{% include figure.html image="jhoward-maltese-salmeron-960px.webp" placement="right" width="40%" border=true
+{% include figure.html image="jhoward-maltese-coa-achernushkin-960px.webp" placement="right" width="6"
-cap="Coat of Arms for James P. Howard, II, as interpreted by [Dr Antonio Salmerón](http://blason.es/)" alt="Coat of Arms for James P. Howard, II, as interpreted by Dr Antonio Salmerón" %}
+cap="Coat of Arms as interpreted by [Alexandr Chernushkin](https://www.fiverr.com/achernushkin)" alt="Coat of Arms as interpreted by Alexandr Chernushkin" %}

 At its core, heraldry started as a means of identification, evolving over centuries from simple insignias to the complex art of designing,